 With two teenage boys in the house, the Keenans need all the space they can get and that’s where the kitchen’s true strength lies.
 “We had 20 people over here one afternoon and there was still enough space to move around without bumping into each other,” says Donna.

-Above all, Angela was a delight through the whole process.
-“She was very patient and tended to issues at the drop of a hat.
+Above all, the Jag Kitchens team were a delight through the whole process.
+“They were very patient and tended to issues at the drop of a hat.
 And everybody, from the installers to the plumbers were great to deal with.
 We’re absolutely rapt.”

 – Article courtesy of H&P Times